TimGoll/simplebox/README.md

 ### Title and Description
 You can add a default HTML `title` to the link and its content will be added into the description area.
 However you can add a dedicated `description` tag in order to add a special description to the image.
 It accepts HTML.

+### Second Source
+It is possible to add a high resolution source tag to the link in order to have to different image paths.
+A `src` tag in the `a` tag is everything you have to do.

 ### Class Style
 The class `simplebox_imageLink` is just a small helper for you which adds a pointer cursor while hovering over the preview icon.
 There is no need on using this.

 ## TODO
-- set extra image tag in order to load a high res image if the icon is low res
 - add `simpleBox="textarea"`, `simpleBox="iframe"`, `simpleBox="popup"`
 - prev and next arrow images
 - close if clicked on description if lower element is background